NINAnor/comvis/README.md

 ## Project ambition

-Camera traps are increasingly used to collect data addressing key questions in ecology and nature management.
-In an appropriate study-design, they provide a non-invasive way of collecting data to infer estimates of e.g. species’ distribution, abundance and phenology.
-Camera traps reduce observer effects on the target species and provide an unmatched capacity for monitoring biodiversity at spatial- temporal scales unachievable by human observation [5-8].
-In addition, they drastically reduce the invasive human footprint in the wider environment, requiring limited maintenance other than deployment and retrieval.
-Sorting and labelling the large number of pictures collected by camera traps is nevertheless challenging.

-The state-of-the-art classifier MegaDetector has been successfully used to detect animals, humans and vehicles in camera trap pictures in a wide diversity of environments and can be used to create a pipeline for both discarding empty pictures and help with labelling the animals.

 The overall ambition of the project is to initiate a more efficient use of state-of-art machine learning tools, that will streamline the processing of camera-based monitoring data in NINA.
 We will achieve this by providing an end-to-end pipeline for processing of camera trap data based on a combination of an established